Reading at the Wade

 In Orthodoxy G.K.
 Chesterton presents his own provocative defense for his Christian faith, affirming its indispensable relation to Fairyland, which, he asserts “is nothing but the sunny country of common sense.”

-All Hallow’s Eve is Charles Williams’s final fantasy novel and the only one that would have been read to the Inklings.
+All Hallow’s Eve is Charles Williams’s final fantasy novel and the only one that was read to the Inklings.
 In the story, two girls are accidentally killed and find themselves in a no-man’s land between heaven and hell.
 The unfolding plot shows them making choices and having certain interactions with people on earth that seal their final destinies.
-As we meet a prophet who is an Anti-Christ and a painter who in his work captures profound spiritual truths, we come to fuller understanding of the nature of the City of the Redeemed.
+As we meet a prophet who is an anti-Christ and a painter who in his work captures profound spiritual truths, we come to fuller understanding of the nature of the City of the Redeemed.
 The novel offers definitive expression to Williams’s characteristic teachings on co-inherence, exchange, and the thoroughly sacramental nature of life.

 The books will be available in the Wade's Book Shop.

 - Recordings of the Wade Center's Saturday morning reading group discussions are free and available for download.

 Reading groups are free and open to anyone who would like to participate, but sign-up is appreciated due to space considerations.
 For questions or more information, contact the Wade Center front desk at 630.752.5908 or at firstname.lastname@example.org.